Danionin: In the aquarium

 They are generally active swimmers, occupying the top half of a tank and eat just about any type of aquarium food.
 They will not, however, generally eat plants or algae.
-Although boisterous and liable to chase each other and other fish, they are good community fish and do not generally attack each other or other fish, although they occasionally nip fins, and like most fish, eat eggs and any fish small enough to fit into their mouths.
+Although boisterous and liable to chase each other and other fish, they are good community fish and do not generally attack each other or other fish.
+They do occasionally nip fins, and like most fish, eat eggs and any fish small enough to fit into their mouths.

 These fish are easily stressed by flowing water and bright light.
 They occur in stagnant water with pH values between 3 and 5 caused by peat, which accumulates from a dense canopy.
-Generally, this also results in them being subtropical with temperatures of 20 to 22 C often being fine; they are good jumpers, so a tight-fitting lid is recommended.
+Generally, this also results in them being subtropical with temperatures of 20 to 22 C often being fine.
+They are good jumpers, so a tight-fitting lid is recommended.